 We recognize that artists are integral to healthy communities and that the arts are a societal cornerstone that bring people together, build community, and foster social progress.

 With funds from an Artists in Communities grant from the California Arts Council, we can now reach deeper into our into our community through a sustained artistic residency with Artist Ruth Chase.
 During last year, this year, and into 2019, Ruth will be reaching out and making contact with us all.

 WHAT IS BELONGING?

 Belonging is about our vulnerable mountain home and the people who tend it, love it and depend on it.
 During Year One, Artist-in-Residence Ruth Chase directed a short film and community exhibition, together with a year's worth of public art making workshops and dialogue.
-"Belonging", the film, has been accepted to the 18th Annual Nevada City Film Festival (AKA "the Sundance of the Sierra"), taking place on September 7-14, 2018.
+"Belonging", the film, was shown at the 18th Annual Nevada City Film Festival (AKA "the Sundance of the Sierra"), which took place in September, 2018.

 During Year Two of Belonging, I AM HERE will explore how women find and maintain their sense of belonging in our changing rural landscape, culminating in an interactive public installation in downtown Nevada City.
 I AM HERE is, ultimately, a community conversation - a way to connect, explore and empower.